DesignerSamadhan/EHITest/README.md

 1. Download and install Nodejs
 2. Install json server globally with command :  npm install -g json-server
 3. Go to project repository(ehi-project) and run json server using command :  npx json-server --watch -p 3333 public\server.json
+4. Open [http://localhost:3333/contacts] (http://localhost:3333) to view it in the browser.
+To check server.json data.
-4. Go to project repository(ehi-project) and run command : yarn start or npm start
+5. Go to project repository(ehi-project) and run command : yarn start or npm start
-5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.